MattSainsbury-Dale/FRKv2_src/README.md

 #### Results

-To reproduce the results of the manuscript, simply run `Rscript all.R`.
-This populates the `results` folder with the figures and tables given in the manuscript; these can then be viewed by opening `all.html` in any web browser.
-To alleviate the computational burden of reviewing this code, "quick", low-rank versions of the models are used by default: This is done to quickly establish that the code is in working order.
-To run the "non-quick" versions of the models and reproduce the exact results of the manuscript, set `quick = FALSE` within `all.R`.
+Running `all.R` populates the `results` folder with the figures and tables given in the manuscript: These can then be viewed by opening `all.html` in any web browser.
+To quickly establish that the code is working, "quick", low-rank versions of the models are used by default: To run the "non-quick" versions of the models and reproduce the exact results of the manuscript, set `quick = FALSE` within `all.R`.
 <!---
 Only a subset of the scripts need to be re-run a second time; these are clearly indicated in `all.R`, and they can be commented out to save on some computation.
 --->